 The Problem for Buyers:

 -Low supply.
-I don’t make much work anymore, esp since the pandemic started
+I don’t make much work anymore, esp having kids

 -Online sales have sold out in 3 minutes or less

 -Checkout needs to happen so quickly that people who are slower to move or make decisions, lose out, making frustration high

 -In the past, if multiple buyers have the same piece in their carts, the first person who completes check out gets the piece, i.e. pieces will disappear from the carts of other buyers no matter where they are in the process.

 -Buyers scramble to buy something, but it’s not necessarily what they want because there’s not enough time to look and make decisions